 Frequently Asked Questions

-Ha!
-I get it.
-We travel over six hours multiple times a year, and it can feel exhausting.
 Keep snacks on hand, and allow time for movies if it feels right to you.
-We like to go to the library and collect a few favorites to help pass the time.
+I like to go to the library and collect a few favorites to help pass the time.
+I also like keeping a few tricks up my sleeve with hidden toys and taking them out as needed.
+Road trips with kids have ups and downs, so try to be flexible and go with the flow.

 We are all about the movement break!
 I look up malls along our route that have play areas or places to grab lunch then head to a nearby park.
 The boys usually end up eating their lunch in the car and we eat at the park and they play.
 Our last trip, we found a Whole Foods, grabbed lunch to go and hit up a park.
 On the way back we hit up the same Whole Foods and the boys played in the kid area there and got a treat before we left.
 It’s the only way we road trip!